CowNinja/LEWZbot/README.md

 1. [AutoHotkey](https://www.autohotkey.com/) in windows to interact with MEMUplay Android client.
 AutoHotKey is a free, open-source scripting language for Windows that allows users to easily create small to complex scripts for all kinds of tasks such as form fillers, auto-clicking, macros, etc.
    - [Vis2](https://github.com/iseahound/Vis2) Simple OCR using Tesseract by [iseahound](https://github.com/iseahound)
 2. [MEMUplay android client](https://www.memuplay.com/download.html) runs android in a virtual machine where games are loaded and played using AutoHotKey script.
-3. adb (Android debug bridge) will be utilized to remotely control Android virtual machines and is included in [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools).
+3. adb (Android debug bridge) will be utilized to remotely control Android VM (Virtual Machines) and is included in [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools).
 4. [Notepad++](https://notepad-plus-plus.org/downloads/) is a free (as in “free speech” and also as in “free beer”) source code editor and Notepad replacement that supports several languages.
 Running in the MS Windows environment.
    - [Notepad++ for AutoHotkey](https://github.com/jNizM/ahk_notepad-plus-plus) formats AHK files in Notepad++.
 5. [DrawExpress](https://drawexpress.com/) is a fast gesture-recognition diagram application.
 With DrawExpress, you can draw diagrams and flowcharts in a simple and intuitive way.